dbump3/CS4641SpotifyProject/index.md

 <img src="img/piv.png"/>

-The first thing we did as we approached the problem of clustering our data was to create a heatmap showing the correlation of various features.
+Another heatmap showing the correlation of various features.
 This would prove useful later when deciding which values to compare on a scatterplot.

 #### Correlation of Features
 <img src="img/correlation_heatmap.svg"/>